LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/05_content_pipeline/index.md

 The Content Pipeline offers significant advantages:

 - Assets are pre-processed and optimized for your target platform.
-- Image files can be compiled using formats like DXT compression, which GPU's understand natively.
+- Image files can be compiled using formats like DXT compression, which GPUs understand natively.
 - Asset loading is simplified and consistent across platforms.

 ## The ContentManager Class